Module 4: Marketing Your Rental Vacancy – LandlordPass

 Key Point

-If the basics aren't clear — rent, location, size, utilities, parking, move-in date — many tenants won't contact you at all.
+If the basics are not clear — rent, location, size, utilities, parking, move-in date — many tenants will not contact you at all.
 They assume the landlord is disorganized or hiding something.
 Clarity in the ad reduces back-and-forth and attracts better applicants.

 Writing a High-Conversion Craigslist Ad

-You can reuse the same structure across other platforms, but Craigslist is the strictest environment.
-If your copy works there, it usually works everywhere else with minor tweaks.
+You can reuse the same structure across other platforms.
+If your copy works on Craigslist — the strictest plain-text environment — it will work everywhere else with minor tweaks.

 📝 Craigslist Ad Template